 We know, for example, of an important pain point when an individual reaches retirement and finds their social-circle has decreased.

 The increasing use and popularity of social media by seniors is helping connect people with friends and family on a daily basis.
-Studies are already starting to examine how platforms like Facebook help alleviate depression and strengthen cognition and memory by helping facilitate daily connection and conversation.
+Studies are already starting to examine how social media platforms can help alleviate depression and strengthen cognition and memory by helping facilitate daily connection and conversation.

 What may be missing, however, is a fundamental understanding of the unique ways seniors use and engage with these platforms.